What is your current position?

 Tell us about your job, what do you do?

 How does your work help make a difference?
-You can give a specific example if you’d like!

-What are the next steps in your career progression… where do you see yourself going?
+What are the next steps in your career progression…where do you see yourself going?

 What advice to you have for a potential student looking to complete their degree at the BSIA?
 Or for someone looking to work in Global Governance and International Policy?